How to Decorate A Plant Pot With The KidsFebruary 28, 2017

 This easy craft for decorating plant pots leaves loads of room for customization.
 Get your kid’s to stencil their names onto the pot and then paint them!

 Cover your terracotta pot with chalkboard paint.
-Once it’s dry, let your budding Picassos get to work on adding their own chalk drawn masterpieces.
+Once it’s dry, let your budding Picassos get to work on adding their own chalk-drawn masterpieces.
+Here’s a handy Spring Chalkboard Pots guide, courtesy of HGTV.

 It may surprise you that kid’s foam stickers can withstand the elements, including rain and snow.
 Let them glue and stick to their heart’s’ desire, creating all sorts of patterns.
 This is a really easy one for the younger members of the family.